ttsim-dev/ttsim/docs/geps/gep-03.md

 - If a parameter ceases to be relevant, is superseded by something else, etc., there must be a `YYYY-MM-DD` key with a note on this.

-  Generally, this `YYYY-MM-DD` key will have an entry `scalar: null` regardless of the previous structure.
+  Generally, this `YYYY-MM-DD` key will have an entry `value: null` regardless of the previous structure.
 Ideally, there would be a `reference` and potentially a `note` key.
 Example: